By Stephanie Younger •

 “When Trayvon Martin was murdered by George Zimmerman— this was a case where a child had literally been stalked and killed steps away from home— the conversation that was happening in the media was “What did Trayvon do to cause his own death?”
 When it was announced that the jury acquitted George Zimmerman of all charges, it actually felt like I got punched in the gut.
 So I went on social media to try to find words for what was happening, and what I wanted in that moment was some love for us.
 I wrote a love letter to Black people on Facebook and I said,

-Patrisse Cullors is an LA-Based artist, organizer, and freedom fighter who advocates for LGBTQ+ rights and has been a community organizer she was 16.
-Being the founder of Dignity and Power Now, she is also an advocate for prison abolition, and the work of Cullors is ignited by the criminalization her close family members have experienced.
+Patrisse Cullors is an LA-Based artist and organizer who advocates for LGBTQ+ rights and has been a community organizer since she was 16.
+Being the founder of Dignity and Power Now, she is also an advocate for prison abolition.
 Also known for being one of the three co-founders of Black Lives Matter, Cullors transformed Alicia Garza’s “Love Letter to Black people” into a hashtag.
+The work of Cullors is ignited by the criminalization her close family members have experienced.

 “When I was 28 years old, and created the local organization Dignity and power Now, we took on the Los Angeles Sheriff’s Department ten years after my brother was brutalized by them.
 Our main demand was to fight for civilian oversight of that department, and we won it.
 Even though I’d been organizing already for about ten years I was like, “this sh*t works.”
 Organizing actually works.
 We can save our communities we can take the boot off their neck just a little bit more.
 This was our moment for justice.
 This was my family’s moment for sure for justice, and it was incredible.”Patrisse Cullors in an interview with Fusion (2016)

 Opal Tometi is a Nigerian-American writer and an organizer around immigration rights, as she is the executive director of the Black Alliance for Just Immigration (BAJI), whose mission is to “initiate vibrant dialogues with African Americans and Black immigrants to discover more about race, our diverse identities, racism, migration and globalization.”
-Also being one of the three co-founders of Black Lives Matter, and after Patrisse Cullors made Black Lives Matter into a hashtag, Tometi amplified the hashtag into a movement, which has mobilized millions of people into taking action against police brutality to this day.
+She is one of the three co-founders of Black Lives Matter.
+After Patrisse Cullors made Black Lives Matter into a hashtag, Tometi amplified the hashtag into a movement, which has mobilized millions of people into taking action against police brutality to this day.

 “Prisons do not disappear social problems, they disappear human beings.
 Homelessness, unemployment, drug addiction, mental illness, and illiteracy are only a few of the problems that disappear from public view when the human beings contending with them are relegated to cages.”“Are Prisons Obsolete?” by Angela Davis (2003)